Rufus For Real

 Serving: 1serving | Calories: 21kcal | Carbohydrates: 3g | Protein: 0.1g | Fat: 0.01g | Saturated Fat: 0.001g | Polyunsaturated Fat: 0.001g | Sodium: 296mg | Potassium: 49mg | Fiber: 0.04g | Sugar: 2g | Vitamin A: 7IU | Vitamin C: 0.3mg | Calcium: 12mg | Iron: 0.2mg

-• Served with grilled meats: Amazing alongside grilled chicken, steak, pork, or sausages.
+• Grilled or roasted meats: Serve alongside roasted chicken, steak, pork, sausages, or ribs.

 If you’re ever staring into the fridge wondering what’s missing… it’s probably these.